The genius of the place

-The urban design approach based on sensitivity to the environment and culture of the place
+The approach to urban design based on sensitivity towards the environment and the culture of the place

 City planning